igneous-labs/sanctum-unstake-program/SPEC.md

 #### RemoveLiquidity

-Burn LP tokens to remove SOL liquidity from a pool.
+Burns LP tokens to remove SOL liquidity from a pool.

 ##### Requirements:

-- Burn LP tokens and return SOL from the pool SOL reserves to the destination `SystemAccount`
+- Burns LP tokens and return SOL from the pool SOL reserves to the destination `SystemAccount`
 - SOL returned should be proportional to the LP tokens burnt i.e. `SOL returned / (pool's existing SOL - SOL returned) = LP tokens burnt / (existing LP token supply - LP tokens burnt)`
 - Fails if pool SOL reserves does not have enough SOL to return to the LP.
 LP must wait till the next epoch for `ReclaimStakeAccount`s to return liquidity to the pool SOL reserves to try again.
 - Zero-edge cases: if a `RemoveLiquidity` instruction results in LP token supply going to 0, then the SOL owned by the pool should go to 0 as well